 Organ malfunctioning is another health risk due to overeating.
 Kidney, liver, stomach and other organs that take part in digestion and assimilation of food become highly prone to disorders.

-Overeating impacts your sleep patterns too, because your circadian clock regulates your sleep and hormone levels during the day and when you consume larger than normal meals, the normal rhythm is interrupted.
+Overeating impacts your sleep patterns too, because your circadian clock regulates your sleep and hormone levels during the day and when you consume larger than normal meals, the normal circadian rhythm is interrupted.

 All of this gives credence to the saying, “everything in moderation”.